Nino Bravo

-Luis Manuel Ferri Llopis (3 August 1944 – 16 April 1973), better known by his stage name Nino Bravo, was a Spanish baroque pop and ballad singer.
+Luis Manuel Ferri Llopis (Aielo de Malferit, 3 August 1944 – Villarrubio, Cuenca, 16 April 1973), better known by his stage name Nino Bravo, was a Spanish baroque pop and ballad singer.

 Early life

 Ferri Llopis was born in Aielo de Malferit (Valencia), Spain.
 His father, Luis Manuel, a salesman, moved the family to Valencia, in search of better opportunities, when his son was three years old.
 Young Luis met, in 1958, bassist Vicente López, who introduced him to other Valencian musicians.
 Ferri Llopis discovered he could sing while on a trip with López and Paco Ramón.
 López recalled that he was surprised, upon waking up from a nap, to hear him singing Domenico Modugno's hit "Libero".
-Deeply impressed, Lopez predicted that Ferri Llopis would become a superstar.
+Deeply impressed, López predicted that Ferri Llopis would become a superstar.

 Meanwhile, Ferri Llopis took a job as a jeweler, also working for his mother, who owned a supermarket.
 At age 16 he became a fan of the famous Chilean singer Antonio Prieto, whose song, "La Novia" ("The Bride"), had become a number one hit in Spain.
 Bravo and his friends formed a band, "Los Hispánicos", and made a cover recording of "La Novia".